2009 Chinese Super League

 The 2009 Chinese Super League season was the sixth season since the establishment of the Chinese Super League, the sixteenth season of a professional football league and the 48th top-tier league season in China.
 Beijing Guoan won their first ever Chinese Super League title.

-The events during the 2008 season saw Liaoning relegated and Wuhan withdrawn.
+The events during the 2008 season saw Liaoning Hongyun relegated and Wuhan Optics Valley withdrawn.
 They were replaced by the promoted teams Jiangsu Sainty and Chongqing Lifan.
 Zhejiang Greentown which is located in Hangzhou, Zhejiang were renamed to Hangzhou Greentown.

 Each team is allowed to register a maximum of five foreign players and field four of them in starting line-up this season, one of whom must be from an AFC country.

 The league title sponsor is Italian tire manufacturer Pirelli.
 A three-year deal was announced on March 20, 2009.
 Nike have renewed sponsorship deal with Super League before season starts.
 CCTV, SMG and Sina became league partners and will broadcast live matches on TV and online across the country.